Newtonia II

 Matthrew Ritchie Home

-(Photo: Matthew H. Ritchie Home, 2013, National Park Service)
+(Photo: Matthew H. Ritchie Home (Ritchey Mansion), 2013, National Park Service)

 INTERIOR DEPT. SUMMARY: Price’s force was in full retreat following its expedition into Missouri.
 On October 28, 1864, it stopped to rest about two miles south of Newtonia, Missouri.
 Soon afterward, Maj.
 Gen. James G. Blunt’s Union troops surprised the Confederates and began to drive them.
 Brig.
 Gen. Joe Shelby’s division, including his Iron Brigade, rode to the front, dismounted, and engaged the Yankees while the other Rebel troops retreated towards Indian Territory.
 Brig.
 Gen. John B. Sanborn later appeared with Union reinforcements which convinced Shelby to retire.
 The Union troops forced the Confederates to retreat but failed to destroy or capture them.